OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 > The `getSpecialCells` and `getSpecialCellsOrNullObject` methods are currently available only in public preview (beta).
 To use this feature, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
 > If you are using TypeScript or your code editor uses TypeScript type definition files for IntelliSense, use https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts.

-The `Range.getSpecialCells()` and `Range.getSpecialCellsOrNullObject()` methods enable you to find the ranges that you want to operate on based on the characteristics of the cells and the types of values of the cells.
+The `Range.getSpecialCells()` and `Range.getSpecialCellsOrNullObject()` methods find ranges based on the characteristics of their cells and the types of values of their cells.
 Both of these methods return `RangeAreas` objects.
 Here are the signatures of the methods from the TypeScript data types file:

 ```typescript
 getSpecialCells(cellType: Excel.SpecialCellType, cellValueType?: Excel.SpecialCellValueType): Excel.RangeAreas;